a1120960/PAC-SWaP/README.md

 - I would like to extend **SWaP** to include other significant barriers to deployability.
 Ideally these would be something that can be easily captured as a value, so that it can be multiplied by the SWaP number.
 As an example **SWaP-PC** would add:
     - **Personnel**: How many people are required to run the system?
 For many of the modern portable systems this would be a minimum of a single person to turn the key or press a button, and begin operation.
 On the other hand some research clocks may need an entire team of people to set up and run the clock.
     - **Cost**: How much does the system cost?
 For research clocks this may be hard, if not impossible to determine, or might not want to be revealed.
 - Another factor to explore could be device manufacturability, especially at scale.
-However, unlike cost and personnel, it will be very difficult to assign a simple scalar value to this.
+However, unlike cost and personnel, it would be very difficult to assign a simple scalar value to.